Romanians cast ballots in presidential race that could pit nationalist against leftist in a runoff

 Romania will also hold parliamentary elections on Dec.
 1 that will determine the country's next government and prime minister.

-Simion, 38, is a vocal supporter of U.S. President-elect Donald Trump and has long been a figure of controversy.
+Simion, 38, is a vocal supporter of U.S. President-elect Donald Trump and has long been a controversial figure.
 He campaigned for reunification with Moldova, which this year renewed a five-year ban on him entering the country over security concerns, and he is banned for the same reason from entering neighboring Ukraine.

 “I would like that in the next five to ten years, for Romanians to be really proud to be Romanians, to promote Romanian culture, Romanian products,” he told reporters on Wednesday in the capital, Bucharest.
 “As a Romanian president, I will promote Romanian interests.
 In most cases, Romanian interests coincide with partner interests.”